openservicebrokerapi/servicebroker/spec.md

 service did not include a `"requires":["syslog_drain"]` property.

 #### Route Services

-There are a class of Service Offerings that intermediate requests to applications, performing functions such as rate limiting or authorization.
+Route services are a class of Service Offerings that intermediate requests to applications, performing functions such as rate limiting or authorization.
+To indicate support for route services, the catalog entry for the Service MUST include the `"requires":["route_forwarding"]` property.

-If a Platform supports route services, it MUST send a routable address, or endpoint, for the application along with the request to create a Service Binding using `"bind_resource":{"route":"some-address.com"}`.
-A Service Broker MAY support configuration specific to an address using parameters; exposing this feature to users would require a Platform to support binding multiple routable addresses to the same Service Instance.
+When creating a route service type of Service Binding, a Platform MUST send a routable address, or endpoint, for the application along with the request to create a Service Binding using `"bind_resource":{"route":"some-address.com"}`.
+Service Brokers MAY support configuration specific to an address using parameters; exposing this feature to users would require a Platform to support binding multiple routable addresses to the same Service Instance.

 If a service is deployed in a configuration to support this behavior, the Service Broker MUST return a `route_service_url` in the response for a request